Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 Password: unleash4all
 ```

-Click **New feature flag** to create a new feature flag, called `gpt-version`.
+Click **New feature flag** to create a new feature flag, called `ai-model`.

 After that, and this is the most important part, we need to add a variant to our feature flag.

-What we'll do is hold all the model configurations in the feature flag variants.

-So, we can take these model configurations:
+Add a strategy to the feature flag in the `development` environment, in that strategy, create a variant for each of these model configurations:

 ```javascript
 const variants = {